BenjaminAlbrecht84/DAA_Converter/README.md

 Given a query file together with a LAST database you basically have to conduct the following steps:

-1. run LAST mapping the query on a database by reporting a MAF file
+1. Run LAST mapping the query on a database by reporting a MAF file.
-2. convert the MAF file into a DAA file by using this tool
+2. Convert the MAF file into a DAA file by using this tool.
-3. run MEGAN for first meganizing the DAA file and then visualizing the assigned taxa
+3. Run MEGAN for first meganizing the DAA file and then visualizing the assigned taxa.

 ## Downloading the program